rogerutfpr/experiment-template-pattern-impact-maintainability/README.md

 - Updated ConnectionDAO class to use our in-memory database and to create only tables required for the experiment;
 - Created tests for entities and DAOs, including tests for tasks that should be performed in the experiment;
 - Provided a main class with a main method to help students unfamiliar with testing.

+## sireata-experiment
+This folder contains the reengineered Maven project that uses the Template DP.